Fernando-Magnabosco/Sorting/README.md

 You can change the size of the array by changing the value of macro SIZE at **hdr/array_utilities.h**

-> you can test the sorting algorithm by running the following command:
+You can test the sorting algorithm by running the following command:

 > python3 auto_test.py n_tests sorting_algorithm_name